-Some models include features designed to help tackle sensitive skin issues.
-The Braun CoolTec CT2s has a cooling element that is designed to keep skin calm throughout each shave.
-The world’s first connected electric shaver, the Philips Smart Shaver Series 7000, has been specifically designed to reduce irritation and shaving-related skin complaints for people with sensitive skin.
+Some models have features designed to help tackle sensitive-skin issues.
+The Braun CoolTec CT2s has a cooling element which is meant to keep skin calm throughout each shave.
+The world’s first internet-connected shaver, the Philips Smart Shaver Series 7000, has been specifically designed to reduce irritation and shaving-related skin complaints for people with sensitive skin.

 3. Get the best battery

 We test the battery performance of every shaver we review.
-We’ve found a Best Buy with a battery that lasts for a whopping 26 shaves, meaning you could take it away on a two-week holiday fully charged and wouldn’t have to carry the charger with you.
-But there are others that will only give you around eight shaves per full charge.
+We’ve found a Best Buy with a battery that lasts for a whopping 26 shaves, meaning you could take it away on a three-week holiday fully charged and wouldn’t have to carry the charger with you.
+But there are others that will give you only around eight shaves per full charge.

 Compare our electric shaver reviews to see which is best for battery life.